10 Key Sustainability Challenges to Tackle

-Here are ten critical sustainability challenges that demand immediate attention in 2025.
+Here are 10 critical sustainability challenges that demand immediate attention.

 1. Biodiversity Loss and Ecosystem Degradation

-Conservation efforts to protect endangered species and their habitats, along with sustainable land management, will be vital in 2025 to address this challenge.
+Conservation efforts to protect endangered species and their habitats, along with sustainable land management, will be vital to address this challenge.

 Growing initiatives, such as Rewilding programmes and Biodiversity Net Gain regulations, have been positive steps to date.
-These must however progress much more rapidly during 2025 if biodiversity loss is to be stemmed.
+These must however progress much more rapidly in coming years if biodiversity loss is to be stemmed.

 2. Water Scarcity and Pollution